-Back pain commonly affects 8 out of 10 people at some point during their lives.
-If this statistic includes you, and your pain doesn’t subside on its own, board-certified Anuj Gupta, MD, and his experienced pain management team offer solutions at Advanced Pain Management in Vista, California.
+Back pain is a very common complaint that affects nearly 80% of people at some point during their lifetime.
+While back pain most often resolves on its own, if your back pain is keeping you from your daily activities or affecting your quality of life and your pain doesn’t subside on its own, board-certified Anuj Gupta, MD, and his experienced pain management team offer solutions at Advanced Pain Management in Vista, California.
 They use injections, physical therapy, platelet-rich plasma (PRP), radiofrequency neurotomy, and minimally invasive procedures to reduce discomfort and restore your quality of life.
-Schedule an appointment with Advanced Pain Management over the phone or online today.

 Your personalized back pain treatment plan is based on the severity of the pain, its cause, and your preferences.
+Treatment for your back pain is individualized based on the underlying cause, your symptoms, and your overall health.
 Dr. Gupta might recommend one or more of the following back pain solutions: